Wednesday, March 22, 2023

 Here’s what a coppiced tree looks like after the cattle mob was in the pasture.
 Every tree in the paddock looked like this.

 We have found that once the trees reach six to seven feet, the animals do not graze them as aggressively.
 The tree leaves are not as succulent as from a young tender tree.
-Winter is great time to go out and coppice the old growth off the stump for the coming new spring growth.
-Depending on how big of an area you have to coppice, will determine what tool you will need.
+So we use winter to go out and coppice the old growth off the stump for the coming new spring growth.

 On smaller projects we like using a Stihl weed eater with the saw blade.
 Be careful and do not use the four star blades to coppice with.
 It will bust the driveshaft on your weed eater.
 Learned that the hard way!
 The blade that works the best is the one that looks like you took it out of your power saw.
 You can easily sharpen them with a chainsaw file.
 On very small projects, an ax or hand saw works fine for removing the older tree growth.
 On large projects, mow them off with a brush hog.
 When you first cut off the virgin tree, make sure that the stump is at ground level.
 This will protect any implement or ATV from hitting the stumps and causing damage.

-Every time you coppice a tree, you get some root die back which releases organic matter into the soil as well.
-The invasive species are still growing, we are just controlling how they grow.
 Does it take management and labor to do this?
 Yep, but so does killing them with herbicide.
 At least with this labor we are getting a good return in the form of succulent animal feed and building healthier soil from the tree root exudates.

 I no longer envision the screaming dying sound of microbes that are living on the root hair tips getting nuked by the herbicide traveling down the root when I painted a stump.
 I now sleep better with a clear conscience knowing that I am not killing our farm microbes.
 Autumn olive has nitrogen-fixing root nodules allowing it to thrive in problem soils and drought conditions.